ilkkao/ember-cli-emflux/README.md

       headers: { 'Accept': 'application/json', 'Content-Type': 'application/json' },
       body: JSON.stringify({ body: params.body }).then(function(response) {
         if (response.status === 200) {
-          this.get('posts').push(Ember.Object.create({ body: body}))
+          // Server accepted the new post.
+Add it to the collection. this.get('posts').push(Ember.Object.create({ body: body}))
         }
       }